'They're like soldiers': Chicago's children are learning to save lives amid the gunfire

 “Young people aren't able to be young people.
 They're being forced to be adults starting at a young age,” said the founder of an anti-violence group.

-Dorob Johnson runs over to help his brother Darrion Johnson as he pretends to be shot during a training session for kids and teens to learn how to help a gunshot victim at Evening Star Church in Chicago.
-Darrion and Dorob's brother Delmonte was killed last September after being shot in the chest and stomach on Chicago's South Side.Joshua Lott / for NBC News
+Dorob Johnson runs over to help his brother Darrion Johnson as he pretends to be shot during a training session for kids and teens on how to help a gunshot victim at Evening Star Church in Chicago.
+Darrion and Dorob's brother Delmonte was killed last September on Chicago's South Side.Joshua Lott / for NBC News

 Breaking News Emails